agrosner/DBFlow/usage2/Relationships.md

 ```

 `@ForeignKey` can only be a subset of types:
-  1. `Model` or `ModelContainer`
+  1. `Model`
   2. Any field not requiring a `TypeConverter`.
-If not a `Model`, you _must_ specify the `tableClass` it points to.
+If not a `Model` or a table class, you _must_ specify the `tableClass` it points to.
   3. Cannot inherit `@ForeignKey` from non-model classes (see [Inherited Columns](/usage2/Models.md#inherited-columns))

 If you create a circular reference (i.e. two tables with strong references to `Model` as `@ForeignKey` to each other), read on.

-## Foreign Key Containers

-For efficiency reasons we recommend using `ForeignKeyContainer<>`.
-A `ForeignKeyContainer`
-is foreign key that only contains the foreign key reference data within itself.
-If you
-desire thread-safety and prefer this to happen immediately, replace with the `Model` object.
+## Stubbed Relationships

+For efficiency reasons we recommend specifying `@ForeignKey(stubbedRelationship = true)`.
+What this will do is only _preset_ the primary key references into a table object.
+All other fields will not be set.
+If you need to access the full object, you will have to call `load()` for `Model`, or use the `ModelAdapter` to load the object from the DB.

 From our previous example of `Dog`, instead of using a  `String` field for **breed**
-we recommended by using a `ForeignKeyContainer<Breed>`.
+we recommended by using a `Breed`.
 It is nearly identical, but the difference being
 we would then only need to call `load()` on the reference and it would query the `Breed`
 table for a row with the `breed` id.
 This also makes it easier if the table you
 reference has multiple primary keys, since DBFlow will handle the work for you.

-Multiple calls to `load()` will have no performance impact,
-as the reference will cache the relationship.
-If you need to get up-to-date data, use `reload()`.
+Multiple calls to `load()` will query the DB every time, so call when needed.
+Also if you don't specify `@Database(foreignKeysSupported = true)`, calling `load()` may not have any effect.
+Essentially without enforcing `@ForeignKey` at a SQLite level, you can end up with floating key references that do not exist in the referenced table.

-Second, for every load of a `Dog` object from the database,
+In normal circumstances, for every load of a `Dog` object from the database,
 we would also do a load of related `Owner`.
 This means that even if multiple `Dog` say (50)
 all point to same owner we end up doing 2x retrievals for every load of `Dog`.
 Replacing
-that model field of `Owner` with `ForeignKeyContainer<Owner>` prevents the extra N lookup time,
+that model field of `Owner` with a stubbed relationship prevents the extra N lookup time,
 leading to much faster loads of `Dog`.

-__Note__: using `ForeignKeyContainer` also helps to prevent circular references that can
+__Note__: using stubbed relationships also helps to prevent circular references that can
 get you in a `StackOverFlowError` if two tables strongly reference each other in `@ForeignKey`.

 Our modified example now looks like this: